swersk/Etsy-Map/README.md

 # Features

-• Display sales data as markers on a Google Map
+• Display sales data as markers on a Google Map <br />
-• View sales data as a heatmap
+• View sales data as a heatmap <br />
-• Toggle markers and heatmap on/off
+• Toggle markers and heatmap on/off<br />
-• Clickable markers with information about each sale
+• Clickable markers with information about each sale<br />
-• Filter sales data by product
+• Filter sales data by product<br />
-• Responsive and user-friendly interface
+• Responsive and user-friendly interface<br />

 # Licence